TedHusted/awake/awake.md/awake.md

 ***

+Jill Kreuk paces back and forth across the polished hardwood floor of her living room.

+The Thursday afternoon sun bathes the room in a soft, golden glow.
+The light does nothing to calm the gnawing anxiety spreading out from her chest.
+She clutches a cup of tea in one hand.
+It has long since went cold.
+Her spouse, Peter, sits on the couch, watching her with quiet concern.
+His tablet lies abandoned on the living room table.

+ “I don’t know, Peter.”
+Jill says out loud.
+“There are so many parental decisions.
+First, it’s vaccines.
+Then it’s tablets, passwords, pierced ears, cosmetics, explaining periods.
+Soon it will be tattoos and smart glasses.
+For Patrick, it was circumcision and a robot dog.
+Now it’s whether to put an implant behind our kid’s ear. — This is a huge step.
+What if it’s too much for her?”

+Jill pauses to take a deep breath.
+She links, “A neural link and a phone?
+She’s only twelve.”

+“Half of her friends are already linked,” says Peter, switching back to voice.
+“Before the year is out, the other half will be too.”
+Peter leans forward, resting his elbows on his knees.
+“She’s a smart kid.
+You’ve been preparing her for this.
+We both have.”

+“That’s not the point.”
+Jill sets her cup down with a sharp clink.
+“It’s not about how smart she is or mature she is — it’s about what this technology can do to people.
+The phone is bad enough: Real-time data streams, immersive experiences, synthetic agents.”

+“Jill, we can track her usage, set limits, teach her digital responsibility. — We’re doing that now with how she uses her tablet.”

+“But the neural link?
+It’s a whole different world.
+Everything, everyone is a thought away.
+It’s too much, Peter.
+Too much connectivity, too soon.”

+Peter gives her a small, reassuring smile.
+“The link is only an interface to her phone.
+Her usage shows up in the app, like anything else.
+They block the link and cell phone usage at school, and we could add off-link time to our off-screen time.”

+Jill pulls back her dark hair, looking unconvinced.

+“You work with connectivity every day,” Peter reminds her.
+“You trust it to keep our nation secure.
+Why not trust it for our child?

+Jill turns to face him, crossing her arms.
+“Because I know exactly how powerful it is to have access to everything.
+I see the good it can do, sure, but I also see the dangers — data breaches, manipulation, over-reliance.
+A twelve year old brain is still developing.
+The ability to separate reality from synthetic reality is … fragile.
+What if she gets overwhelmed?
+What if something goes wrong?
+A malfunction, a hack, a —”

+“Gillian …” Peter interrupts, his voice quiet.
+He stands up, taking her hands in his.
+“You and I have had neural links since college.
+Kids start younger now.
+Some parents are chipping six year olds with GPS. — If you’re concerned about the implant, we could start Julie on a BCI headset.”

+Jill uncrosses her arms, “No, we don’t have to go that far.
+I know it’s a simple out-patient procedure, covered by our health plan.
+We can have the nurse practitioner handle it at the doctor’s office.”

+Peter continues.
+“You’ve given lectures on how to integrate SI into human lives the right way.
+You’ve written protocols for ethical SI use.
+You’ve spent years making sure our technology is safe.
+You can guide her through it.
+You will guide her through it.”

+Jill sighs, the tension in her shoulders easing under his calming touch.
+“I know.
+I just … I feel like once we give her that neural link, we’re opening a door we can’t close.
+She’ll be more connected to the world than we ever were at her age.
+And what if we lose her to this … this … endless digital noise?”

+Peter tilts his head, his gaze warm and steady.
+“Or what if she thrives?
+What if this step gives her opportunities we never had?
+She could learn faster, experience more, find her passions earlier.
+You always say the future is about balance.
+We can help her find the right balance.”

+Jill closes her eyes for a moment.
+When she opens them again, she sees her own concern reflected in her spouse’s face — but also his hope.
+She nods and links:

+“Okay.
+But we set boundaries.
+Strict ones.
+Same as the tablet.
+No unrestricted access.
+We’ll take it slow.
+Monitor everything.”

+Peter smiles, kisses her forehead, and links, “We’ll do it together.”

+Jill leans back and smiles weakly in return, and says out loud, “Together.”

+She glances over at the family portrait on the wall.
+Her gaze lingers on their oldest offspring’s bright, curious eyes.
+Her heart still feels heavy, but beneath the weight, there was a glimmer of cautious optimism.

+Behind her, the house bot quietly collects her forgotten cup of tea.

+***

 	“Welcome to Porto Mobility.
 Can I help you?”

 	The showroom is a long rectangle, with the door on one side, next to a large pane window.
 Parallel to the door are lines of wheelchairs, each with its own design.
 There are black, red, green, and purple chairs.
 Not one is blue and orange.
 A stuffed pooh bear is sitting in one of the green chairs.
 On one side, behind the wheelchairs, is a selection of power lift recliners.